tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 there is a plug-in.

 Also, a new wave of power editors such as Sublime, Atom, and Visual Studio Code stand strong with those who feel that they want to stick with leaner tools.
-Visual Studio Code has gotten the edge in the last few years.
+Visual Studio Code has gotten the edge over the others in the last few years.

 ## DevOps